jalexmelendez/citadel-framework/README.md

 ### Template engine

+By default Twig is included.

 ### Realtime updates

+API platform supports mercure, this enables you to make realtime API's.

 ### Automatic forms creation

+You can easily create forms with the included makerfile.

 ## Roadmap

+- Add commands to setup the application framework.
-- [] Add a version that integrates OpenSwoole to make a high performace framework.
+- Add a version that integrates OpenSwoole to make a high performace framework.

 ## Getting Started